flyspeck/flyspeck/README.md

+# The Flyspeck Project

 Welcome to the Flyspeck project, which gives a formal proof of the Kepler conjecture in the HOL Light proof assistant.

-Before running the files in this project, several other packages need to be
-installed:
-- The Objective Caml programming language.
-- CamlP5 parser extensions of Objective Caml.
-- Subversion to download HOL Light and Flyspeck projects from googlecode.
-- HOL Light
-- Isabelle/HOL
-See the installation wiki page linked at the Flyspeck home page for instructions how to install these packages.
-We assume that the user now has these packages installed.
+The project was completed August 10, 2014.

+# Introduction

+The purpose of the flyspeck project was to produce a formal proof of the Kepler Conjecture.
+The name `flyspeck` comes from matching the pattern /f.*p.*k/ against an English dictionary.
+FPK in turn is an acronym for "The Formal Proof of Kepler."

+# Resources

+There is an [installation guide] for the project and other Wiki pages.

+# Directory structure

-The main proof scripts are in the subdirectory text_formalization.
+The main proof scripts are in the subdirectory `text_formalization`.
-The primary used to build the project are in text_formalization/build.
+The primary files used to build the project are in text_formalization/build.
-See especially text_formalization/build/ocamlinit_hol_light.ml
+See especially `text_formalization/build/ocamlinit_hol_light.ml`

 The directory structure for the flyspeck project is as follows.

-azure.
+`azure.`
  Files related to the formal verification of nonlinear inequalities.
  These inequalities were first formally verified by a computation on the Microsoft Azure Cloud.

-emacs.
+`emacs.`
   Files related to the HOL Light mode for emacs.
   These files are not part of the flyspeck project, but they may be useful for those who run HOL Light inside emacs.

-formal_graph.
+`formal_graph.`
   Files related to the formal verification of the classification of tame graphs in the Isabelle proof assistant.
 Most of these files are a backup of files are part of the Isabelle Archive of Formal Proofs